 7. The personal touch

 It is easy for applicants to feel dehumanised so where possible try and go the extra mile.
 Personal emails rather than system generated.
 A call or text perhaps.
-A name, email address and even a phone number of someone in the firm.
+A name, email address and even a phone number of someone in the firm for candidates to contact.
 At later stages, for candidates you are keen on, a peer level personal mentor and ‘buddy’ is a fantastic way of building candidate enthusiasm.

 What to avoid.

 “only those candidates selected to move forward will be contacted”.